This scholarship will be discontinued effective August 31, 2020.

-For recent high school graduates who want to pursue child care as a career, Children’s Services provides a $2,500 Early Learning and Child Care (ELCC) Career Scholarship to attend a full-time post-secondary program in early learning and child care.
+For recent high school graduates who want to pursue child care as a career, Children’s Services provides up to $2,500 Early Learning and Child Care (ELCC) Career Scholarship to attend a full-time post-secondary program in early learning and child care.
 The scholarship aims to encourage more graduates to choose ELCC as a career option.

 Applicants must register for and attend an early learning and child care certificate, diploma or degree program and sign a service commitment agreeing to work in a licensed or approved child care program in Alberta for one year upon completion of the ELCC program.